iommirocks/iommi/docs/howto.rst

 How do I say which fields to include when creating a form from a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Form.from_model()` has four methods to select which fields are included in the final form:
+`Form()` has four methods to select which fields are included in the final form:

-1. the `include` parameter: this is a list of strings for members of the model to use to generate the form.
+1. the `auto__include` parameter: this is a list of strings for members of the model to use to generate the form.
-2. the `exclude` parameter: the inverse of `include`.
+2. the `auto__exclude` parameter: the inverse of `include`.
 If you use this the form gets all the fields from the model excluding the ones with names you supply in `exclude`.
 3. for more advanced usages you can also pass the `include` parameter to a specific field like `fields__my_field__include=True`.
 Here you can supply either a `bool` or a callable like `fields__my_field__include=lambda form, field, **_: form.request().user.is_staff`.
-4. you can also add fields that are not present in the model with the `extra_fields`.
+4. you can also add fields that are not present in the model with the `auto__additional`.
 This is a `dict` from name to either a `Field` instance or a `dict` containing a definition of how to create a `Field`.

 How do I supply a custom initial value?